Glossary

 Largely a point system with some specific requirements: The system uses a points rating structure but has some specific criteria.
 A common example a licensing requirement that is equivalent to the first level.

-- Rating Structure
+Rating Structure

-- Funding Sources
+Funding Sources

-Child Care and Development Fund: The QRIS is supported by the Child Care and Development Fund (CCDF).
+Child Care and Development Fund: The QIS is supported by the Child Care and Development Fund (CCDF).
 Authorized by the Child Care and Development Block Grant Act and the Social Security Act, CCDF, in part, aims to improve quality child care and promotes coordination among early childhood development and after school programs.

 RTT-ELC: Race to the Top-Early Learning Challenge is a competitive grant aimed to support state's efforts to reach disadvantaged children and design and implement a system of high quality early learning programs and services.

-- Financial Incentive Type
+Financial Incentive Type

 Quality award/bonus: Monetary award or bonus used to improve a program's quality.